ValentinaPeona/Genomics25TEs/TE_tutorial_2.0.md

 🔴 Do you think this library is complete, non-redundant and contains full-length elements?
 (Just reflect on this, it is difficult to know at this stage.)

+🔴 What types of repeats are found in your library?
+Use the classified version of the library to answer this.

 🔴 Do you think this library contains only transposable elements?

 <details>
     <summary><strong>Answers</strong></summary>